CAMeL-Lab/samer-arabic-readability/readme.md

 - data_preparation: includes scripts to prepare the raw data.
 - models: includes scripts to train and evaluate all of our single models.
 These scripts save the models and output their decisions on the test and development sets of our dataset.
 - tuning_experiments: includes notebooks used in the development of the paper to tune certain parameters of the models used.
-- final_experiments: includes a Python notebook that visualizes all the results of our experiments.
+- final_experiments: includes notebooks that report on the results of our layered experiments.

 #### Reproducing our results